NelsonDane/cashapp-auto-giveaways/README.md

 #### I get error 403 Forbidden

 Your generated credentials are not correct or out of order.
 Make sure you regenerated your Access Tokens and Access Token Secrets after setting Read/Write permissions for OAuth 1.0a.

+#### I get error 429 Too Many Requests

+You hit a rate limit on one of your accounts.
+Wait a while before trying to run the bot again.

 ## Features